◷ Reading Time: 6 minutes

-When you select a Decision Table logic and you switch to the logic content on the right tab page on the screen and you will see your logic loaded in an XML editor by default, similar to the following:
+When you select a Decision Table logic and you switch to the logic content on the right tab page on the screen and you will see your logic loaded in an XML editor by default.

-On Decision Table logic, as you can see there is an extra switch (above picture) which by default is on “XML”.
+On a Decision Table logic file you can see there is an extra toggle which by default is on “XML”.
 If you click on it, it will become “Visual” and the visual designer for your Decision Table will be loaded.

 Rule Entry